 To some Apple’s venture into bundled subscription seems very similar to Amazon Prime’s offerings, so much so that the bundle was informally dubbed “Apple Prime” late last year when momentum was just building.

 As exciting as that may sound, Apple’s intention is most likely not to squash Amazon.
 For one, both companies have very different operations.
-While Apple is primarily a premium hardware device producer, Amazon is a massive all-in-one online marketplace.
+While former one is primarily a premium hardware device producer, the latter one is a massive all-in-one online marketplace.

 The two companies’ services may overlap to a small extent, most notably in cases of their music streaming and cloud storage services, but it can be argued that they still largely have very different things to offer.